nhsalpha/betahealth/content/conditions/tonsillitis/main-content-2.md

 Symptoms will usually go away after 3 to 4 days.

-Tonsillitis isn’t contagious but the infections that cause it are (for example cold and flu).
+Tonsillitis isn’t contagious but the infections that cause it are (for example, colds and flu).

 To stop these infections from spreading: